Bearer/bearer/README.md

 LOW: 0
 ```

-The policy report is just one report type available in Curio.
+The summary report is just one report type available in Curio.
 Additional options for using and configuring the `scan` command can be found in the [scan documentation](https://curio.sh/reference/commands/#scan).
 For additional guides and usage tips, [view the docs](https://curio.sh).

 ## :gear: Additional installation options